ArmyBarber/kb/docs/Sources/Books/Book highlights/Washington's Long War on Syria.md

 ---
 Instead, echoes of Hitler were to be found in the arguments the United States and its allies used to undermine Syrian pan-Arabist ideology by representing it as an instrument of Alawite rule. — location: [2900](kindle://book?action=open&asin=B06XS1MM93&location=2900) ^ref-63963

 ---
+Emblematic of the bearers of this creed was the philo-fascist Winston Churchill.
+An ardent defender of ruling class privilege and the British Empire’s subjection of the colonies to dictatorship, he sang the praises of Mussolini, and made clear that his sympathies leaned more strongly toward fascism’s defense of the class, racial and gender discrimination from which he and his class, race and sex benefitted, than toward the Bolshevik project of overcoming discrimination along the same lines. — location: [2927](kindle://book?action=open&asin=B06XS1MM93&location=2927) ^ref-19391

+---
+Churchill harrumphed.
+It was just that “a stronger race, a higher grade race, a more worldly wise race” had “come in and taken their place.” — location: [2943](kindle://book?action=open&asin=B06XS1MM93&location=2943) ^ref-31452

+---
+Nazism was simply an expression of European colonialism turned inward. — location: [2954](kindle://book?action=open&asin=B06XS1MM93&location=2954) ^ref-7399

+---
+In order to attack a doctrine of Marxist internationalism which had found favor among a large body of German proletarians, the future Fuhrer conflated working class ideology with Judaism, — location: [2969](kindle://book?action=open&asin=B06XS1MM93&location=2969) ^ref-40191

+---
+The idea was to discredit Marxism by depicting it as an ideology created by a religious minority to dupe the majority and gain ascendancy over it.
+This was, grosso modo, how the Western establishment defined the Syrian government.
+Secular Arab nationalism was conflated with the Alawite faith, a faith with which most Syrians could not identify since they did not adhere to it. — location: [2971](kindle://book?action=open&asin=B06XS1MM93&location=2971) ^ref-30530

+---
+This was the myth of a minority trying to dominate a majority by propagating an ideology of equality which denied the importance of the cleavage which set the minority apart. — location: [2978](kindle://book?action=open&asin=B06XS1MM93&location=2978) ^ref-50107

+---
+The over-representation of Jews in the Bolshevik leadership relative to their numbers in the Russian population did not mean that the first communist government was in reality a Jewish regime which exercised a Jewish tyranny over a Russian Orthodox Christian majority. — location: [2984](kindle://book?action=open&asin=B06XS1MM93&location=2984) ^ref-18298

+---
+the over-representation of Alawites in the security apparatus of the state had no immanent connection to religion, but was an imperative of political survival. — location: [2991](kindle://book?action=open&asin=B06XS1MM93&location=2991) ^ref-41429

+---
+according to Ba’ath ideology, it was necessary for Arabs to overcome their divisions, including differences of sect.
+This could hardly be accomplished by establishing a sectarian regime in Damascus guided by an Alawite agenda. — location: [2996](kindle://book?action=open&asin=B06XS1MM93&location=2996) ^ref-59973

+---
+imperialists opposed Ba’athist pan-Arabism for the same reason Hitler opposed Marxist internationalism: because its aim was to build a united front of oppressed people against their common enemy. — location: [2998](kindle://book?action=open&asin=B06XS1MM93&location=2998) ^ref-19779

+---
+Hitler’s goal in equating Marxism with Judaism was to make Marxism appear to the German worker as something alien, the creation of a tiny minority, not suitable to members of another—and altogether superior—nation. — location: [3017](kindle://book?action=open&asin=B06XS1MM93&location=3017) ^ref-56597

+See the same thing w/ how black struggle in US was conflated w/ Marxism (not that it did not have an influence) and more importantly conflated w/ foreign subversion.
+See it today now w/ everything being "Russian propaganda", even w/ Russia no longer being a Marxist state

+---
 both Nazi propaganda and Western propaganda portrayed ideologies of emancipation as ideologies of racial and sectarian domination. — location: [3033](kindle://book?action=open&asin=B06XS1MM93&location=3033) ^ref-14934